iradofurioso/VistaRealEstateApiDemo/README.md

 # Vista Real Estate API DEMO

-The objective of this code is to test the Vista Real Estate API service to find houses to rent/buy in Brazil.
+The objective of this code is to test the Vista Real State API service to find houses to rent/buy in Brazil.

 ## Requirements